hackcollective/wind-curtailment/README.md

 A: We have a Github actions that runs once a month.
 This adds any new BM units to a PR which can then be merged in.

-Q: How can i get the data?
+Q: How can I get the data?

-A: You can log on to the app, and download the data at the bottom. if possible remember to site us using the DOI above.
+A: You can log on to the [app](https://wind.axle.energy/), and download the data at the bottom.
+If possible remember to site the data with the DOI above.